-The Drug Supply Chain Security Act (DSCSA) was originally designed as a framework for manufacturers, wholesalers and dispensers to comply with laws that accomplish a safer, secure and entrusted drug supply chain.
+The Drug Supply Chain Security Act (DSCSA) was originally designed as a framework for manufacturers, wholesalers, and dispensers to comply with laws that accomplish a safer, secure, and entrusted drug supply chain.
 A primary objective of DSCSA is to develop models and strategies to reduce the distribution of counterfeit, stolen, contaminated, or otherwise harmful drugs.
-This new guidance includes protocols for developing data architecture systems and how industry executives can optimize interoperability during the design and build phase.
+These new FDA guidances include protocols for developing data architecture systems and how industry executives can optimize interoperability during the design and build phase.
 The DCSCA regulatory deadline is November, 27 2023.

 Need help implementing this new Guidance?
 Contact Us Now →

 As part of the DSCSA, pharmaceutical manufacturers and repackagers are required to add a product identifier on drug packaging.
 The product identifier includes the product national drug code (NDC), serial number, lot number and expiration date for each package.
 It must be in both human- and machine-readable form (e.g. two-dimensional data matrix barcode).
 This is designed to help downstream partners (e.g. repackagers, wholesale distributors, and dispensers) associate the information encoded in the barcode with readable text used by Logistics teams.
 The updated human-readable format includes: